NHSbuntu/NHSbuntu-identity-agent/README.md

 # NHSbuntu-identity-agent

 ## Installation on Debian, Ubuntu or derivatives
-you will need python3, pip, curl, pcscd and Git if not already installed on your machine

-`sudo apt install python3-pip curl pcscd python3-pykcs11 python3-pyscard python3-httplib2`

 add the NHSbuntu packagecloud repo and install driver packages for smart card readers on Linux